 A great strategy for practicing your dissertation research proposal is to explain your research to others.
 Begin with those in your department, because they will have general knowledge of your research, and will be able to give you scientifically based critiques.
 Then, the greatest test of your ability to clearly explain your research is to present it to people outside of your field of study.
 This could include your friends in and outside of academia, and family members.
 The more that you talk about your research and answer questions about it, the more prepared and confident you will become for your qualifying exam.

 - Next, prepare your "how I came to be here" speech.
-Again, all departments are different and you should consult with your adviser and committee chair to see if this applies to you, but most qualifying exams begin with some sort of "how I came to be here" speech.
+Again, all programs are different and you should consult with your major professor and committee chair to see if this applies to you, but most qualifying exams begin with some sort of "how I came to be here" speech.

 Basically the speech is a warm up for you, and if you prepare for it, you can hit a grand slam!
 Your committee may ask, “How did you come to be before us today” or “Why did you decide to get your Ph.D.”, or “Why did you choose your topic of study?”
 The beauty of all of these questions is that there is no wrong answer.
 The answer is all up to you, and it gives you a chance to tell the committee about yourself, perhaps things they never knew before (where you grew up, childhood experiences, and inspiring events in your life).
 You also should think of the “how I came to be here” speech as a platform for you to plant seeds for further questions from your committee members.
 Any information which you give them in this speech may prompt additional questions from them, so be sure to mention things that you would be happy to discuss further.

 - Prepare for anticipated questions.
 After you have reviewed the general and specific topics in your field, interviewed and met several times with your committee members, and have prepared your research proposal, you will have covered all of the potential topics that are game for your qualifying exam.
 As such, you should begin to generate anticipated questions.